- Supernova offers up to 65 kW of power, recharging 100km of autonomy in under 15 min.

 Iberdrola expects around 150,000 charger points to be installed in homes and businesses, as well as urban roads and main highways across Spain in the next five years.
-The company plans to deploy a high-efficiency charging network by installing ultra-fast stations with 350 kW of power for every 200 kilometers, super-fast with 150 kW for every 100 kilometers, and fast-charging stations with 50 kW or more of power for every 50 kilometers.
+The company plans to deploy a high efficiency charging network by installing ultra-fast stations with 350 kW of power for every 200 kilometers, super-fast with 150 kW for every 100 kilometers and fast charging stations with 50 kW or more of power for every 50 kilometers.

 100km of autonomy in less than 15 minutes

 “Supernova is our answer to the growing needs of EV users and the cities they live in.
-We have applied the same development concepts and fundamentals that we used to make Quasar, the world’s lightest, smallest, and most efficient bidirectional charger.
+We have applied the same development concepts and fundamentals that we used to make Quasar, the world’s lightest, smallest and most efficient bidirectional charger.
 The result is a charger that is exponentially more stable and efficient, easier to install and maintain,” said Eduard Castañeda, co-founder and Chief Product Officer of Wallbox.

-“With a product like Supernova, it’s possible to exponentially grow the number of charging points in urban areas to match the routines of EV drivers, like commuting, shopping, or leisure activities.
+“With a product like Supernova, it’s possible to exponentially grow the number of charging points in urban areas to match the routines of EV drivers, like commuting, shopping or leisure activities.
 With 65 kW of power, users will be able to charge 100km (62 miles) of autonomy in their vehicle in less than 15 minutes,” Castañeda added.

-Wallbox’s strategic move follows its acquisition of Electromaps, the leading platform for accessing the largest network of public charging points for EVs.
+Wallbox’s strategic move follows its acquisition of Electromaps, the leading platform for accessing the largest network of public charging points for EV.
 As many as 95% of Spain’s EV users depend on Electromaps to locate and share information about public charging points and the company plans to roll out the platform in new markets in the coming months.

 The EV driver at the center of everything